 13. Oaths of office

-Every Registrar and Assistant Registrar shall before executing any duties as the Registrar or an Assistant Registrar take the following oath before a Judge: —
+Every Registrar and Assistant Registrar shall before executing any duties as the Registrar or an Assistant Registrar take the following oath before a judge:

 I A.B. do solemnly swear that I will faithfully and to the best of my ability execute and perform the duties of Registrar of Titles [or Assistant Registrar of Titles] under the Transfer of Land Act 1893.
 So help me God.